testdummyvt/libreyolo/readme.md

 ## Possible Roadmap
 These are some possible ideas to implement, although at this early stage the future direction is extremely unclear:
+- [ ] Publish the package in pypi.
+Automated with a Github pipeline
+- [ ] Automated testing (when a commit is pushed)
 - [ ] Add explainability techniques
 - [ ] Make the activation maps available
 - [ ] Cocoeval to measure how good the model is